 This is the easiest Leche Flan you’ll ever make!
-Creamy, smooth flan covered with golden caramel baked in an oven from start to finish.
+Creamy, smooth flan made with whole eggs baked in an oven from start to finish including the caramel.
 A beginner-friendly recipe with lots of tips, step-by-step photos, and video.

 - The flan and the caramel are not too sweet, with less condensed milk and sugar than most recipes.
 Of course, if you like it sweeter, this can be easily adjusted.